Adrienne Veigele: Personal life and death

-Veigele's later years were marked by ill health and financial hardship.
-Her mother died in 1913 after struggling with poverty and the effects of Adrienne's illness while attempting to establish a boarding house at Crowthorne.
-Veigele died two years later, in the second quarter of 1915 in Easthampstead, aged about 53.
+Veigele's later years were affected by illness and financial hardship.
+Her mother died in 1913 after experiencing poverty and the effects of her daughter's illness, while attempting to establish a boarding house.
+After her mother's death, Veigele was reported to have moved to St John's Home in London and later entered the workhouse, before being admitted to an asylum.